Transamidation

-The reaction is typically very slow, but it can be accelerated with Lewis acid and organometallic catalysts.
+The reaction is rarely employed, but it could prove relevant to peptide synthesis.

+Amides are characteristically inert, but the amino substituents can be exchanged in the presence of Lewis acid and organometallic catalysts.
 Primary amides (RC(O)NH2) are more amenable to this reaction.

 Ureas

 In contrast to the reluctance of amides as substrates, urea is more susceptible to this exchange process.
 Transamidation is practiced, sometimes even on an industrial scale, to prepare a variety of N-substituted ureas: